 I graduated from Missouri State University in 2016 with an undergraduate degree in Communications and two minors in Dance Performance and Religious Studies.
-From 2018-2019 I studied Aromatherapy and Bach Flower Remedies at Reidman College in Tel Aviv and I am now a graduate student at The Hebrew University of Jerusalem where I study Nutrition.
-Nutrition is what I am truly passionate about and I hope to one day help others heal through food and lifestyle changes.
+From 2018-2019, I studied Aromatherapy and Bach Flower Remedies at Reidman College in Tel Aviv.
+And finally, in 2020, I graduated from The Hebrew University of Jerusalem where I received my master's degree in Nutritional Sciences.
+Nutrition is what I am truly passionate about and I am looking forward to helping others heal through food and lifestyle changes.

 During the last several years I have become especially interested in the connection between diet and disease, natural treatments and cures, the mind-body connection, and holistic health which doesn't just diagnose an illness, but rather looks at the person as a whole.
 What's their diet like?
-What is their history of antibiotic use?
 Do they have vitamin or mineral deficiencies?
 Have they ever been exposed to mold or heavy metals?
-How much sleep do they get?
 Only by getting to the root of the illness and identifying the underlying cause, can you truly treat and heal an illness.

 I have also come to understand that diet is not the only factor involved in healing.
 The mental and spiritual aspects are just as important.
 This is an area I am still working on, but the more I read and learn, the more I understand the importance of stress reduction, mindfulness, both physical

 and mental rest, positive body image, and loving yourself unconditionally.